SacredData/hyper-music/pages/Soiree-1.md

 - *A friendly crowd of cool people who like music and are chill!*

-- No money required this shit is for cool people and is therefore my gift to you for being cool
+- Don't even think about bringing any money it won't be accepted!

 ### We're Cool Because We Are Friends

-We may do a little bit of recording during the proceeds of the evening.
-This is mainly so that we can show off how we are cool for getting together and being humans.
-We will totally not capture you on audio or video unless you are comfy with it.
+Let's be real about music for a minute: it's nothing without friendship.

+Friends transmit music between one another by virtue of our embedded human desire to share and cultivate.
+Without it, music has little distance to travel and will die the same death any stagnant entity would endure due to entropy.

+I want to put on this event in order to counteract the very disturbing effect lockdown has had on music, those who practice it, and those who love it.

+## Activities

+- Free improvisation musical chairs!
+- Sonic Pictionary!
+- Intimate roundtable discussion about what the hell we can do to save music from certain destruction

 ## Cleanliness

 This shit will be done clean.
+The hope is that by doing things right, we don't need people feeling the need to wear facemasks and other anti-social items.
+We all look super cool in our Mad Max cosplay outfits, sure, but we are way more fun to be around when our facial expressions are not being obscured by a (admit it) filthy rag strewn across your lips and nose.

+So we will be doing the following things:

 - Individually-labeled disposable cupware
 - Enough seating to promote comfortable, respectfully-distant socializing
 - Individual volcano bags *for each stoner who attends*

+*Please do* suggest other things we can be doing to cultivate a friendly and clean atmosphere!

+# Boring Details

+## Where

+The Cathedral is on Eastern Parkway in Brooklyn, NY.
+Contact Andrew for specific building and apartment number.

+### Parking

+Parking is super easy.
+Easy like a fox!
+If you are driving to the soirée, you should be able to park right outside.

+### Subway

+The Cathedral is very conveniently located on the `2`, `3`, `4`, `5`, and `S` (Franklin-Prospect Park) lines.
+All lines are all operating normally **however** they are now shutting the lines down for "cleaning" at 1AM.
+Please plan accordingly!
+We are starting things a little early in the evening in order to accommodate.

+## Recording

+We may do a little bit of recording during the proceeds of the evening.
+This is mainly so that we can show off how we are cool for getting together and being humans.
+We will totally not capture you on audio or video unless you are comfy with it.